220111/220111/README.md

 ### Currently Working On
 I'm currently designing a game that blends turn-based RPGs with rhythm games.
 It's based around collecting synthesizers which are my favorite instrument.
 Check out [my website](https://hmorin.com) from time to time to see if i've posted any anouncements.

+OR maybe I'm not and I am working on something else more exciting.

 ### Past Projects
 I've worked on a few projects in the past.
 Most notibly I updated an open-source arduino script for connecting RC Transmitters to Windows computers to support the new arduino editor.
 I've also worked on a couple of hackathon projects with some friends.
 Most notibly is of course TinyTV.
 Check out [my website](https://hmorin.com) for more information and direct links to all of these.
 <!--